Find Your Voice

 Yes, the Y is committed to ensuring all families have access to quality and enriching camp programs.
 The Y provides financial assistance and a sliding fee schedule.

-Please complete this short two minute form to learn more about financial assistance.
-Our staff we be in contact with you within 3-5 business days once the form is received.
+Please complete this short two-minute form to learn more about financial assistance.
+Our staff will contact you within 3-5 business days once the form is received.

 What is the fee to participate in Lead or CIT Camp?

-A deposit of $15 per week per camper is due upon registration for Lead Camp.
-There is no deposit required for CIT Camp weeks.
-Payments draft on the Saturday two weeks prior to each camp session.
-For example, for camp starting on July 10, payment would be draft on July 1.
+A deposit of $15 per week per camper is due upon registration.
+Payments draft on the Saturday two weeks before each camp.
+For example, for camp starting on July 8, payment will be drafted on June 30.

 The Y is committed to ensuring all families have access to quality and enriching camp programs.
 The Y provides financial assistance and a sliding fee schedule.
-Please complete this short two minute form to learn more about financial assistance.
-Our staff we be in contact with you within 3-5 business days once the form is received.
+Please complete this short two-minute form to learn more about financial assistance.
+Our staff will contact you within 3-5 business days once the form is received.

 What is the difference between Lead and CIT Camp?

-Our Lead camp is a 10-day camp program designed specifically around helping your teen be ready to lead younger campers.
-We will work on developing their facilitation skills for leading activities and games, problem-solving for navigating logistics and schedules, and have fun with other campers their age.
+Our Lead camp is a 10-day camp program designed specifically to help teens be ready to lead younger campers.
+We will work on developing their facilitation skills for leading activities and games, problem-solving for navigating logistics and schedules, and having fun with other campers their age.

-Our Lead Camp can be a stand-alone program or it can also be the pre-requisite to being placed as a Counselor in Training (CIT) at one of our camp locations where they can put their new skills to the test.
-CITs will have an opportunity to practice their new learning and build a resume for future jobs.
-CITs can also earn service hours towards their graduation requirements.
+Our Lead Camp can be a stand-alone program, or it can also be the pre-requisite to being placed as a Counselor in Training (CIT) at one of our camp locations where they can put their new skills to the test.
+CITs can practice their new learning and build a resume for future jobs.
+CITs can also earn service hours toward their graduation requirements.

 What happens if there are school schedule changes from snow or strike days?